 When To Expect These Codes With Your Volkswagen Tiguan

-We’ve scanned millions of cars so we know at what mileage these common problems usually show up.
+We’ve scanned millions of cars with the FIXD Sensor and app, so we know at what mileage these common problems usually show up.
 Sometimes they happen sooner than expected or not at all, but these problems usually appear by the following mileages:

 - P0304 usually appears after 163114 miles